knative/test-infra/images/prow-tests-go114/README.md

-This is a legacy image, see [prow-test](../prow-tests/README.md) for more details
+This is a new beta image, see [prow-test](../prow-tests/README.md) for more details